cake-contrib/Cake.Recipe/docs/input/docs/fundamentals/set-parameters.md

 ### shouldGenerateDocumentation

-This is used as a final control variable for whether or not Wyam should be executed to generate documentation for the project.
+This is used as a final control variable for whether or not to generate documentation for the project.

 Type: `bool`